 Going through unsettling while settling in Belgium.

-The past decades saw many species perish, and many local customs follow the trend too.
-On the contrary, cities look more and more alike.
-At an airport where they serve the same food and coffee as anywhere, one sits on the same model of chairs as he did in a lounge on the other side of the world.
-Then he gets on the same plane as usual, and after landing, he travels around big-box warehouses that are like someone copy-pasted them from the country he just left.
-The road character is no longer regional; there are the same cars as in London, Shanghai, and in between.
-Once in the downtown, the contemporary architecture might vary in shape, but the materials are universal.
+The past few decades have seen many species perish, and many local customs have followed suit.
+The world looks increasingly alike.
+At an airport where they serve the same food and coffee as anywhere else, I sat in the same model of chairs as I did in a lounge on the other side of the planet.
+Then I got on the same plane as usual, and after landing, I traveled around big-box warehouses that were like someone had copy-pasted them from the country I just left.
+The road had the same cars as in London, Shanghai, and in between.
+Once in downtown, the contemporary architecture may vary in shape, but the materials are universal.
 Long gone are the days when locally sourced commodities made for uniform, yet unique streets.
-Look at this generic high rise; can you tell where it is?
+Look at this generic high-rise; can you tell where it is?

-Never mind a city, I wouldn't know the continent if I wouldn't take the pic myself.
+Never mind a city, I wouldn't know the continent if I hadn't taken the picture myself.
 It is in Brussels, but it could be in St Louis, Kunming, or anywhere.

 These experiences make it easy to forget that the local realities can differ even a few miles apart.
-However, my recent move served as a substantial reminder of such.
-This post is to share what had Belgium prepared for me so far.
+However, my recent move to Belgium served as a substantial reminder of such.
+This post is to share what the country has prepared for me so far.

-During my housing search, I learned, that the Belgian "furnished" means different things to the past countries I visited.
-Every place I went to view had a rich selection of utensils, but many lacked a mattress.
+During my housing search, I learned that "furnished" in Belgium means something different than it does in other European or American regions where I had previously rented.
+Every place I went to see had a rich selection of utensils, but many lacked a mattress.
 Also, no carpet to be seen.
-In other European or American regions where I rented, carpets commonly dominated bedroom floors, and chances were that the piece of fabric sported a look as if it experienced a thing or two already.
+Mainly in the US and the UK, carpets commonly dominated bedroom floors, and chances were that the piece of fabric sported a look as if it had experienced a thing or two already.
 Not in Belgium, where the floors are easier to keep in like-new condition.
 And the houses look fab, too!

 Gent